 Do you need to have an active cold sore to spread herpes?

-What is really important to know is that once infected, herpes virus is shed from skin, even in the absence of a visible cold sore.
+What is really important to know is that according to this World Health Organization Herpes Fact Sheet, once infected, herpes virus is shed from skin, even in the absence of a visible cold sore.
 Most people who have a history of a herpes cold sore on their facial skin harbor the virus around the mouth or nose, making lip products the most likely makeup for transferring herpes.
 The virus can be present anywhere on the face however.
 Another reason not to share any other makeup as well.

 What is the realistic risk of getting herpes from sharing makeup, lipstick, lip balm, or Chapstick?